Roselle (plant): Beverage

-Roselle is used in Nigeria to make a refreshing drink known as Zobo and natural fruit juices of pineapple and watermelon are added.
+Roselle is used in Nigeria to make a refreshing drink known as zobo and natural fruit juices of pineapple and watermelon are added.
 Ginger is also sometimes added to the refreshing drink.

-With the advent in the U.S. of interest in south-of-the-border cuisine, the calyces are sold in bags usually labeled "flor de Jamaica" and have long been available in health food stores in the U.S. for making tea.
-In addition to being a popular homemade drink, Jarritos, a popular brand of Mexican soft drinks, makes a flor de Jamaica flavored carbonated beverage.
-Imported Jarritos can be readily found in the U.S.

 In the US, a beverage known as hibiscus cooler is made from the tea, a sweetener, and sometimes juice of apple, grape or lemon.
 The beverage is sold by some juice companies.
-Beverages made from the roselle fruit are often consumed by African-Americans at social or familial gatherings, including Juneteenth, a celebration of the emancipation of slaves.
-The red drink is popular in this culture, as it is an acknowledgement to ancestral West African and African American culture.
+With the increasing popularity of Mexican cuisine in the US, the calyces are sold in bags usually labeled "flor de Jamaica" and have long been available in health food stores in the U.S. for making tea.
+In addition to being a popular homemade drink, Jarritos, a popular brand of Mexican soft drinks, makes a flor de Jamaica flavored carbonated beverage.
+Imported Jarritos can be readily found in the U.S. Beverages made from the roselle fruit are included in a category of "red drinks" associated with West Africa consumed by African Americans.
+Such red drinks, now usually carbonated soft drinks, are commonly served in soul food restaurants and at African-American social events, including Juneteenth, a celebration of the emancipation of slaves.

 In the UK, the dried calyces and ready-made sorrel syrup are widely and cheaply available in Caribbean and Asian grocers.
 The fresh calyces are imported mainly during December and January to make Christmas and New Year infusions, which are often made into cocktails with rum.
 They are very perishable, rapidly developing fungal rot, and need to be used soon after purchase — unlike the dried product, which has a long shelf-life.

 In Africa, especially the Sahel, roselle is commonly used to make a sugary herbal tea that is sold on the street.
 The dried flowers can be found in every market.
 Roselle tea is quite common in Italy where it spread during the first decades of the 20th century as a typical product of the Italian colonies.
-The Carib Brewery, a Trinidad and Tobago brewery, produces a 'Shandy Sorrel' in which the tea is combined with beer.
+The Carib Brewery, a Trinidad and Tobago brewery, produces a "shandy sorrel" in which the tea is combined with beer.

 In Thailand, roselle is generally drunk as a cool drink, and it can be made into a wine.

-Hibiscus flowers are commonly found in commercial herbal teas, especially teas advertised as berry-flavoured, as they give a bright red colouring to the drink.
+Roselle flowers are commonly found in commercial herbal teas, especially teas advertised as berry-flavoured, as they give a bright red colouring to the drink.

 Roselle flowers are sold as wild hibiscus flowers in syrup in Australia as a gourmet product.
 Recipes include filling them with goats cheese; serving them on baguette slices baked with brie; and placing one plus a little syrup in a champagne flute before adding the champagne — the bubbles cause the flower to open.

-In Dodoma, Tanzania the Roselle juice is brewed to make Roselle wine famous by the name of choya.
+In Dodoma, Tanzania, roselle juice is brewed to make roselle wine famous by the name of choya.